Glasgow, Paisley and Greenock Railway: Opening of extension line, Gourock pier

 The eastern section of the line was reported completed on 3 May 1889, and on 4 May a special train took Caledonian directors over the whole route to show them the progress of the work.
 The extension officially opened on 1 June 1889, with the first train departing Gourock at 05:25 taking workmen to Greenock and Port Glasgow, driven by the engineer Dugald Drummond who had designed and got built the Caledonian Railway 80 Class "Coast Bogies" for the route.
 The first arrival at Gourock with passengers from Glasgow at 07:20 met a "warm reception".

 The station buildings were completed in 1890, as was the railway turntable at the south end of the pier.

 The Wemyss Bay company once again took offence, for the Gourock steamer connection would deprive them of traffic.
-However terms for acquisition of the Wemyss Bay company by the Caledonian Railway were agreed in August 1889.
-Parliamentary authority was required for this, and there was some delay in obtaining it, but the two companies now acted in concert until the necessary Act was passed on 27 July 1893.
+However, terms for the acquisition of the Wemyss Bay company by the Caledonian Railway were agreed upon in August 1889.
+Parliamentary authority was required for this, and there was some delay in obtaining it, but the two companies now acted in concert until the Caledonian Railway Act 1893 (56 & 57 Vict. c. clxxix) approving the acquisition was passed on 27 July 1893.

-For some time this proved highly successful, but competition was fierce between the Caledonian (with the CSPC) via Gourock, the G&SWR via their impressive terminal at Greenock, Princes Pier, and the North British Railway via Graigendoran.
-The competition led to triplication of services vying to provide the fastest transit from island resorts to the City.
+For some time this proved highly successful, but competition was fierce between the Caledonian (with the CSPC) via Gourock, the G&SWR via their impressive terminal at Greenock, Princes Pier, and the North British Railway via Craigendoran.
+The competition led to the triplication of services vying to provide the fastest transit from island resorts to the City.

 Nock describes the scene in about 1893: